 teaching childbirth classes to expectant parents and leading support groups for pregnant women and pregnant people, and new parents;

 making presentations to the aspiring midwifery community at state and local midwifery meetings.

 Program flexibility allows both faculty and students to attend midwifery conferences and board meetings.

 During clinical training, preceptor and student jointly evaluate student progress regarding skills successfully acquired and those requiring further development.
 Students and preceptors meet to present and discuss their evaluations on the following schedule: at the close of the initial three-month period, and then every three months UNTIL the student has begun student-primary care under preceptor supervision.
 Once the student has begun student-primary care under preceptor supervision, these evaluations occur after every five births.
-Completing a formal skills evaluation after every 5 births as student-primary midwife under preceptor supervision documents skills attainment over time.
+Completing a formal skills evaluation after every 5 births as student-primary midwife under preceptor supervision documents continued progress in the attainment of skills.
 It also provides opportunity for student-preceptor pairs to identify strengths as well as areas where growth and improvement are needed as students move forward in their training.
 The preceptor completes a final summative skills evaluation when a student is competent to receive a rating of 4 on all required skills.

 Apprenticing students submit self and preceptor evaluations on the following schedule: at the close of the initial three month period, and then every three months UNTIL the student has begun student-primary care under preceptor supervision.
 Once the student has begun student-primary care under preceptor supervision, these evaluations occur after every five births.

-Student evaluation of faculty is integral to assessing faculty performance and facilitating an egalitarian learning experience and working relationship.
+Student evaluation of faculty is integral to assessing faculty performance and facilitating an egalitarian learning experience.
 Faculty are expected to demonstrate responsiveness to the feedback and individual learning needs of their students.
 Should a serious disagreement develop between a student and instructor, both will participate in conflict resolution, either through mediation or the program’s Grievance Mechanism.